full

 Speaker:

-at one point also had a tendency to self isolate or perhaps.
+also had a tendency to self isolate, or perhaps

 Speaker:

-It was just because Lance had been trying harder to get into
+it was just because Lance had been trying harder to get into August’s mind

 Speaker: